The Shadowhunter Chronicles: The Wicked Powers

 The Wicked Powers will be the sixth and final set of books to be published and serve as the conclusion of The Shadowhunter Chronicles.
-It will be based in 2015, three years after the events of the final book of The Dark Artifices - Queen of Air and Darkness - and will centre around the characters of Kit Herondale, Ty Blackthorn and Dru Blackthorn.
+The series will serve as sequel to The Dark Artifices.
+It will be based in 2015, three years after the events of the final book of The Dark Artifices - Queen of Air and Darkness - and will center around the characters of Kit Herondale, Ty Blackthorn and Dru Blackthorn.